Mahad410/taotnpwaft/FORUM_RULES.md

 * Failure to follow the direct instructions from Admins / Moderators to edit/update your post with correct / relevant information, will result in your [ post / comment ] to be removed, in addition to this you may be muted / blocked (Case Depending).

-* When posting to request help regaurding an Operating System, you MUST include
+* When posting to request help regarding an Operating System, you MUST include
 a) Distribution Name (OS Name)
 b) Distribution Version (OS Version)